bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.8.5
+* Changed: Update to cater for security improvements in ACF / ACF Pro #78
+* Changed: Update archive-product template version to 8.6.0 for WooCommerce 9.0.1 #77
+* Fixed: Avoid warning when the addons array is empty #76
+* Tested: With WordPress 6.5.4
+* Tested: With PHP 8.3
+* Tested: With WooCommerce 9.0.1

 # 1.8.4
 * Changed: Reduce primary menu item width from 10% to 9% to allow for Finance Options #75
 * Tested: With WordPress 6.5.3